ocaml/platform-blog/platform-overview.md

 [Ctypes][], which allows you to glue together OCaml code and C code without writing any C.

-**Initiate OPAM Package**: In essence, this involves the creation of files and scripts to deal with configuring, building and installing the package.
+**Initiate an OPAM Package**: In essence, this involves the creation of files and scripts to deal with configuring, building and installing the package.
 Building can be done using whichever tool the developer prefers, for example `make`, `ocamlbuild` or `jenga`.